junxit/us-congress-bills-115/metadata.md

 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 115-173.
 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 115-173.
 - 2017-10-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 247.
+- 2017-11-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7498; text: CR S7498)
+- 2017-11-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7498; text: CR S7498)